La Puente's Founding Story

 “He’s remarkable,” Chet said.
 “You can’t replace someone like that.”

 Chet commented that Lance’s style of leadership is to lead by example through selfless service.
 One example of this was when Lance attended a national homeless coalition gathering in Washington, D.C.
 While other attendees stayed at a hotel for $380 a night, Lance went to the local homeless shelter where he waited in line for five hours to get in, received one paper towel to dry up after his shower and had to hit the streets by 5 a.m.
-After he suffered a bout with bed bugs following his stay.
+After which he suffered a bout with bed bugs following his stay.

 Being a humble leader, Lance, does not boast about his role at La Puente.
 “I have always felt like I am more of a witness than a person doing things,” said Lance, “watching the need and watching miracles happen all the time.
 Over and over again there are little miracles that are patched into what we do, which no one can take credit for.
 In every budget there is an unwritten line item and that’s called grace.”
 He smiled then added, “Over and over again, it’s found us—it’s just grace upon grace upon grace”